kristijanhusak/laravel-form-builder/README.md

 ## Laravel 4
 For Laravel 4 version check [laravel4-form-builder](https://github.com/kristijanhusak/laravel4-form-builder).

+## Bootstrap 4 support
+To use bootstrap 4 instead of bootstrap 3, install [laravel-form-builder-bs4](https://github.com/ycs77/laravel-form-builder-bs4).

 ## Upgrade to 1.6
 If you upgraded to `>1.6.*` from `1.5.*` or earlier, and having problems with form value binding, rename `default_value` to `value`.